ZuInnoTe/rust-ebpf-localnet-kernel-filter-study/net-tc-filter/README.md

 As you can see in the bindings, e.g. for x86_64, there are already a lot of other bpf functions so you can just easily add them yourself and possibly contribute this to the aya-rs project.
 Nevertheless, keep in mind that not all functions are allowed by the Linux kernel for a given eBPF program type, e.g. tc.

 # Running
 You can run the the app provided in net-tc-filter-app.
 During its compilation it includes the eBPF tc of net-tc-filter-ebpf.
-Thus during runtime it loads it into the kernel, configures the eBPF tc according to the configuration and the eBPF tc based on the allow-rules in the configuration drops traffic (TC_ACT_SHOT) or forwards it to other tcs (TC_ACT_SHOT).
-The decision the eBPF module makes is communicateed to the net-tc-filter-app for logging purposes.
+Thus during runtime it loads it into the kernel, configures the eBPF tc according to the configuration and the eBPF tc based on the allow-rules in the configuration drops traffic (TC_ACT_SHOT) or forwards it to other tcs (TC_ACT_PIPE).
+The decision the eBPF module makes is communicated to the net-tc-filter-app for logging purposes.

 You need to provide the binary the right capabilities.
 Generally it is NOT recommended to run as root as this is less secure.